Learning Outcomes

 SQE2 Syllabus

 For SQE2, you are required to understand freehold real estate law and practice with a focus on practical investigation of title.
-You must be able to determine whether the seller has a good title to sell, which rights are binding, and how to advise clients on these issues.
-In your revision, focus on:
+This article covers the following aspects of the syllabus:

 - Conducting effective investigation of title for freehold property